-Mega Millions Drawing For $1.6 Billion – Date And Time Of Next Drawing, Odds Of Winning, Payout Amont
+Mega Millions Drawing For $1.6 Billion — Date And Time Of Next Drawing, Odds Of Winning, Payout Amount

-Mega Millions mania has taken over the country and it’s kind of easy to understand why that has happened.
-On Tuesday night, the insanely large $1.6 billion could very well be yours if you have your tickets in hand and match all five winning numbers along with the Mega Ball.
-You could always find out later if you’re the winner or not, but here is the exact time you could tune in to see if you won and just how much could be coming your way.
+Mega Millions mania has taken over the country — and it’s not had to see why.
+On Tuesday night, the historically large jackpot of $1.6 billion could very well be yours, if you have your tickets in hand and match all five winning numbers — along with the Mega Ball.
+While it’s possible to check the winning numbers at any time after they are announced, serious lottery fans may wish to know the numbers as soon as they are publicly available.

-Right now, the lottery winnings that are up for grabs are absolutely insane when you actually sit back and think about it.
-The Powerball is up to $620 million for its next drawing which takes place on Wednesday night.
-Combine that with the $1.6 billion in the Mega Millions and that adds up to a whopping $2.2 billion that could make the lives of many people much easier.
+Right now, the lottery winnings that are up for grabs are absolutely insane.
+The Powerball jackpot is up to $620 million for its next drawing, which takes place on Wednesday night.
+Combine that with the $1.6 billion payout in the Mega Millions, and that adds up to a whopping $2.2 billion.
+Such a princely sum could make the lives of many people much easier.

-The $1.6 billion is the biggest Mega Millions jackpot in history and it is one that has been causing long lines at stores selling tickets.
-At the time of this writing, you really don’t have a lot of time left to get yours as in less than 12 hours, the drawing will be held.
+The $1.6 billion is the biggest Mega Millions jackpot in history — and it is a drawing that has been causing long lines at stores selling tickets.
+Very little time remains to purchase a ticket, as the drawing will be held later this evening.

 Are you going to be the lucky one?
 Do you even live in a location that is considered to be lucky?